Largest prehistoric animals: Notoungulates (Notoungulata)

-The largest notoungulate known of complete remains is Toxodon.
+The largest notoungulate known of complete remains is Toxodon platensis.
 It was about 2.7 m in body length, and about 1.5 m high at the shoulder and resembled a heavy rhinoceros.
+The species is estimated to have weighed 1000-1200 kg.
 Although incomplete, the preserved fossils suggest that Mixotoxodon were the most massive member of the group, with a weight about 3.8 tonne.
+However, this has been noted to possibly be an overestimate.

 Pyrotherians (Pyrotheria)

 The largest mammal of the South American order Pyrotheria was Pyrotherium at 2.9–3.6 m in length and 1.8–3.5 t in weight.